somerandomsequence/csci-4831-7000-dsp/recitations/happiness.md

   * No answer = 9
   * Not applicable = 0

-After converting the health column to a factor, if we want to look at how happyness and health are correlated, we could try a contingency table.
+After converting the health column to a factor, if we want to look at how happiness and health are correlated, we could try a contingency table.
 To simplify things, let's also create a new dataframe (df2) where we omit those who didn't provide an answer:

 {% highlight r %}
 df2 <- subset(df,as.numeric(df$HEALTH) %in% c(1,2,3,4) & as.numeric(df$HAPPY) %in% c(1,2,3))